A – Definitions of Ailments

 – Anorexia – Lack or loss of appetite for food (as a medical condition).

-– Anorexia nervosa – Extreme loss of appetite, especially in adolescent females, causing severe weight loss and starvation.
+– Anorexia nervosa – Extreme loss of appetite, especially in adolescent females, causing severe and starvation.

 – Anorexiant – A drug or substance that leads to anorexia or diminished appetite; appetite suppressant.